Grammar is the set of rules by which we communicate.

 The opposite of active voice is passive voice.
 Passive voice occurs when you pair a being verb with a past tense action verb, such as “The apple was peeled by mom.”

-In this sentence, mom is doing the action, but the apple is the subject, so the writer used passive voice.
+In this sentence, Mom is doing the action, but the apple is the subject, so the writer uses the passive voice.
+Here’s an example of how to change a sentence from passive to active voice:

 Instead of saying, “The dog was walked by his owner,” say, “The man walked his dog.”

-2. Join Two Ideas with a Semicolon, Comma or Conjunction
+2. Join Two Ideas with a Semicolon, Comma, or Conjunction

 If you’re joining two ideas into one complete sentence, do so properly.
 One way is with a semicolon.
 This should be used only when the two ideas are closely linked.